Over the bank holiday our emergency call out team has been busy for an Essex based landowner dealing with fly grazing horses.

 When our bailiffs arrived the horses had got out for a third time and were running around the retail car park.
 The team managed to coral the horses into a gated area and then load them on to the horse transport.
 We immediately moved the horses to a safe location, and served the required notices under the Control of Horses Act at the estate.

-Enforcement Bailiffs Ltd has over twenty five years experience in removing fly grazing horses.
+Quality Bailiffs has over twenty five years of experience in removing fly grazing horses.

 Read more information about our fly grazing horse eviction service.